Treating Problems Caused by Bone Metastases

 - Leg weakness or trouble moving the legs

 If the spinal cord is already showing signs of damage (such as weakness in the legs), immediate surgery followed by radiation may be the best treatment.
 This may allow a patient to walk and function better than if they get radiation alone.
 People with very advanced cancer or other serious medical problems may not be able to have this kind of surgery.

-Last Medical Review: 02/07/2014
+Last Medical Review: 05/02/2016

-Last Revised: 02/17/2014
+Last Revised: 05/02/2016